-Gesebol, Bollebygd Parish - one of the farms that Gjord and Margareta owned in the 16th century It's unknown where Gjord and Margareta spent the early years of their marriage.
-They probably lived estate somewhere at an in Västergötland, Småland. or Östergötland.
+Gesebol, Bollebygd Parish - one of the farms that Gjord and Margareta owned in the 16th century

+It's unknown where Gjord and Margareta spent the early years of their marriage.
+They probably lived at an estate somewhere in Västergötland, Småland, or Östergötland.
 Gjord and Margareta had at least two children: a daughter named Karin101 and a son whose name is not known102.
 Their children were probably born in the late 1540s or 1550s.